Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Which AC Pacific Mattress felt best for side sleeping?

-Herbacoal-12 had the deepest cushion for shoulders and outer hips, with Viscogel close behind.
-Herbalfusion worked well for side sleepers who don’t want a very plush sink.
+In our side-sleep checks, Herbacoal-12 offered the deepest cushion at the shoulders and hips, with Viscogel close behind.
+Herbalfusion worked well if you want support without a plush sink.

 Which model is most couple-friendly?